 Below are a few of my recent carvings.
-They are in private collections.
+They are all sold and in private collections.

 Spread Winged Eagle in the style of Schimmel, 11.75 inch wing span.

 Crow on an ear of corn.
 Took forever to carve each of the kernels on the corn.
 Crow has twisted wire feet.

 Green Winged bird with tulip and orange worm.

 Black Cat with mouse created after an anonymous work.

 Cat holding a ball.
 Carved from one piece of wood.

 Cat with blue bird on his tail.

 I created this giraffe pull toy similar to old ones I have seen at the Philly Art museum and the Abby Aldrich folk art museum.
 The wheels are actually a cross cut of a maple branch and have axles under the piece.